 A Little Tiny Writing Exercise

 A few years ago, I came across this website called One Word.
-It’s one of those sites you bookmark, then forget about but rediscover every few months when you’re cleaning out your bookmarks.
-Every time I visit, I use it (because it’s interactive), and by the time I leave, which is maybe a minute and a half later, I feed strangely refreshed and revitalized.
+It’s one of those sites you save and then forget about but rediscover every few months when you’re cleaning out your bookmarks.
+Every time I visit, I use it (because it’s interactive), and by the time I leave, which is maybe a minute and a half later, I feel strangely refreshed and revitalized.

 One Word gives you just that — one word.
 Then it gives you something else.
 It gives you time.
 You get sixty seconds to write whatever you want, inspired by that single word, that gift.

-It doesn’t sound like much, but every time I’ve visited that site and cranked out a minute’s worth of words, I always feel good when I leave, like my right brain just got a little massage and the rest of my body is thanking me for it.
+It doesn’t sound like much, but every time I’ve visited that site and cranked out a minute’s worth of words, I’ve always felt good when I finished, like my right brain just got a little massage and the rest of my body is thanking me for it.
 And whether it’s been hours or days since I last took time to work on my own creative writing, One Word always reminds me that my passions need to have a priority in my life.

 Feed Your Soul